- Rabies is a vaccine-preventable viral disease which occurs in more than 150 countries and territories.

 - Dogs are the source of the vast majority of human rabies deaths.

 - Immediate wound cleansing and immunization within a few hours after contact with a suspect rabid animal can prevent the onset of rabies and death.

 - Every year, more than 15 million people worldwide receive a post-exposure vaccination to prevent the disease – this is estimated to prevent hundreds of thousands of rabies deaths annually.

 Rabies is a zoonotic disease (a disease that is transmitted to humans from animals) that is caused by a virus.
 The disease affects domestic and wild animals, and is spread to people through close contact with infectious material, usually saliva, via bites or scratches.

 Rabies is present on all continents with the exception of Antarctica, but more than 95% of human deaths occur in Asia and Africa.
 Once symptoms of the disease develop, rabies is nearly always fatal.
-Rabies is a neglected disease of poor and vulnerable populations whose deaths are rarely reported.
-It occurs mainly in remote rural communities where measures to prevent dog to human transmission have not been implemented.

 The incubation period for rabies is typically 1–3 months, but may vary from <1 week to >1 year.
 The initial symptoms of rabies are fever and often pain or an unusual or unexplained tingling, pricking or burning sensation (paraesthesia) at the wound site.